Senate Democrats try to force release of Epstein files using arcane law | News Channel 3-12

 The letter goes on to request the documents be turned over no later than August 15 and that appropriate accommodations be made to protect victims’ identities.
 The Democrats are also requesting a briefing no later than August 29.

 Democrats are basing their request on a nearly 100-year-old law that allows five or more members of the Senate Homeland Security Committee to request information from the administration even when they are in the minority and lack subpoena power.
-The law, however, has not been regularly used nor is it clear whether it would yield the documents Democrats are seeking in an extended court fight challenging the request.
+The law, however, has not been regularly used, nor is it clear whether it would yield the documents Democrats are seeking.

+More likely is that the Democrats’ demand will trigger an extended fight in court.
+The Justice Department is not expected to comply, according to a source familiar with its thinking.
+Senate Majority Leader John Thune said Wednesday that the matter was still under review and predicted Schumer’s move would trigger a “protracted legal fight.”

+“It’s a, obviously, very dated law.
+I don’t know, we don’t know a lot about it, but we’re looking into it.
+I mean, so we’ll see what the what the lawyers come up with,” Thune said.

-Democrats have sought in recent weeks to keep the fight over the Epstein files, and the fallout from it, at the political forefront, viewing it as a key test for President Donald Trump and his ability to contain the fervor for them among his usually loyal base.
+Democrats have sought in recent weeks to keep the fight over the Epstein files at the political forefront, viewing the controversy as a key test for President Donald Trump as he tries to satisfy his normally loyal base’s demands for more information.
 In the House, an Oversight subcommittee moved in a bipartisan vote to subpoena the Epstein files after Democrats pushed the issue there, and the party has made similar pushes in other committees on both sides of the Capitol.

-CNN has reached out to Senate GOP Leader John Thune’s office and the Justice Department for comment on the letter, which was first reported on by The New York Times.
+Schumer’s effort was first reported on by The New York Times.
+He told reporters Wednesday Democrats were ready to go to court to argue for the files to be released.

+“It’s not a stunt, it’s not symbolic, it’s a formal exercise of congressional power under federal law, and we expect an answer from DOJ by August the 15th,” Schumer said.

+Both Republican and Democratic lawmakers have called for the administration to release more Epstein files, after the Justice Department said earlier this month it had no plans to do so.
+The department has since sent its No. 2 official, Todd Blanche, to interview convicted Epstein associate Ghislaine Maxwell, while asking courts to unseal grand jury materials from the case.
+Trump has said he is open to releasing “credible” materials.

-The Democrats’ likelihood of success will hinge in part on the willingness of the Trump administration to put the information out, as a court fight would be unlikely to force the documents over to Congress.
+The Democrats’ likelihood of success will hinge in part on the willingness of the Trump administration to put the information out, as a court fight would be unlikely to force the documents over to Congress, particularly in the short-term.

 That’s because Congress has struggled for years, especially during Trump’s presidencies, to obtain documents and information from the executive branch.
 Several times, committees and members have sued, with mixed results that often end years later in negotiation rather than a final court ruling.

-In 2017, a small group of House members sued for documents from the General Services Administration related to its contract with the Trump Internation Hotel in Washington.
+In 2017, a small group of House members sued for documents from the General Services Administration related to its contract with the Trump International Hotel in Washington.

 The House Oversight Committee got some traction at the time from the federal appellate court in DC, which in a split three-judge decision determined members of Congress had the ability to go to court seeking executive branch information if they requested it under the law allowing five senators or seven individual House members to sue.